jhvst/vari/README.md

 vari
 ================
-## a naive visual illusion based captcha system
+# visual illusion based captcha system

-Vari is a naive way to seperate dumb bots from clever bots (and humans).
-The idea is to have effortless and rather unique way of getting rid of annoyances with pre-script bots.
-So basically a roadblock for any hacker who wants to use your online service.
-That's what people love, after all, some challenge for being (questionable) ingenious.
+Vari (comes from Finnish word väri, which means colour) is a naive way to seperate dumb bots from clever bots (and humans).

-Currently under work-in-progress, so things are sure to change.
-Anyway, here is briefly the idea of the whole thing:
+The program flashes two colors (for example red and blue) at very high speed.
+What you would see instead of red and blue would be purple.
+Taking a computer screenshot would show the color to be either red or blue, but not purple.
+If the process could be crypted so that the colors could not be guessed, no bot should have an idea what color is actually displayed.

-The program flashes two colors at very high speed, lets say for example, red and blue.
-The color could be either CSS or just an image file, but the image is supposed to change at rate of something like 15ms.
-What this results in is a visual illusion in humans seeing neither blue or red, but rather purple.
-Now, taking a computer screenshot would render the page to have either red or blue element, but more importantly, not purple.
-If the colors are randomly selected or inserted to page via image, the source code should not give a clue what color the visual illusion one is.
+Have a look at example directory for a visual demo.
+You can run it with node and see the magic happen at localhost:8000.

 As I said, this is naive implementation for number of reasons: